marcopaglio/BookingApp/README.md

 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=marcopaglio_BookingApp&metric=alert_status)](https://sonarcloud.io/summary/new_code?id=marcopaglio_BookingApp)
 [![Technical Debt](https://sonarcloud.io/api/project_badges/measure?project=marcopaglio_BookingApp&metric=sqale_index)](https://sonarcloud.io/summary/new_code?id=marcopaglio_BookingApp)

+## Is your machine compatible

+This project runs a Docker image with MongoDB, the version of which is greater than 5.0, then requires use of AVX instructions.
+To determine whether AVX supports your CPU model, check the manufacturer’s website and enter your CPU model number.
+Below are other methods for this verification.

+> Note: even if your machine supports AVX instructions, a running virtual machine hosted by it might disabilitate them due to virtualization problems.
+See **LINK** for fixing this possible issue.

+### Linux and MacOS

+To check if CPU has AVX capabilities on Unix systems, run the following commands on terminal:
+`grep avx /proc/cpuinfo`
+If the output is not empty, then your cores has AVX support.

+### Windows

+Enable AVX capabilities directly by running the following command on a Command Prompt as Administrator:
+`bcdedit /set xsavedisable 0`
+You will see a confirmation message.

 ## Before you start

-This project runs a Docker image of MongoDB, which its version is major of 5.0.0, then your machine must support AVX/AVX2 core's instructions.
-About that, you have to check the information about your CPUs.

-On Unix machines, run the following commands on terminal:

-`grep avx /proc/cpuinfo`

-`grep avx2 /proc/cpuinfo`

-If the output is like following, then your cores has AVX/AVX2 support:

-> flags : fpu vme de pse tsc msr pae mce cx8 apic sep mtrr pge mca cmov pat pse36 clflush mmx fxsr sse sse2 ss syscall nx pdpe1gb rdtscp lm constant_tsc arch_perfmon rep_good nopl eagerfpu pni pclmulqdq vmx ssse3 cx16 pcid sse4_1 sse4_2 x2apic popcnt tsc_deadline_timer aes xsave **avx** **avx2** hypervisor lahf_lm arat tsc_adjust xsaveopt

-On Windows (**TODO**)

-On Macos (**TODO**)

-> Note: even if your machine supports AVX/AVX2 instructions, a running virtual machine hosted by it might disabilitate them due to virtualization problems.
-See **LINK** for fixing this issue.

 In order to replicate buildings or using the application, following programs have to be installed on your machine:
 1. Java SDK (and JRE?)
 11